 Veep (short for VP/vice president) is a hilarious look into American politics that centres on former senator Selina Meyer (played by Emmy-Award-winning Seinfeld alumni Julia Louis-Dreyfus).
 Originally enthusiastic about the position of power, Selina soon finds out that the reality is nothing like what she expected and everything everyone ever warned her about.
 Flanked by a misfit team of aides and desperate to make any kind of legacy for herself, Selina’s efforts are constantly thwarted by day-to-day bureaucracy and politics that define the broader administration.

-There’s no disputing it: hedge fund titan Bobby “Axe” Axelrod is a brilliant man who’s self-made his way up from extremely humble beginnings.
+There’s no disputing it: hedge fund titan Bobby “Axe” Axelrod is a brilliant man who has self-made his way up from extremely humble beginnings.
 That said, there’s simply no way that his immense, 10-figure fortune has been amassed by pure luck and animal instincts alone.
 Suspecting insider trading and slowly discovering a web of bribery and deceit, brash US district attorney Chuck Rhoades sniffs out the trail of Axelrod, a long-time employer of his psychiatrist wife.
-Thus begins a Wall-Street-based, winner-takes-all game of cat-and-mouse.
+Thus begins a Wall-Street-based, winner-takes-all game of cat and mouse.

 Avon Barksdale, undisputed drug lord of West Baltimore, runs a tight game and is a faceless enigma as far as the local police department is concerned.
 All that changes when a state’s witness is executed, drawing the attention of a local judge and an ambitious young detective who grifts his way into forming a special task force.
 Understaffed with the refuse from other departments, but in possession of on-loan surveillance tech from the FBI, this motley crew of homicide and narcotics detectives set about dismantling an empire.
 On the other side of the fence, Barksdale ramps up what is already a sophisticated operation and the counter-intelligence chess game begins in earnest.

-When the United States entered World War II the best of the enlisted gravitated towards paratrooper training.
-The elite of that elite formed Easy Company.
+When the United States entered World War II, the best of the enlisted gravitated towards paratrooper training.
+The elite of that elite formed the Easy Company.
 Band of Brothers chronicles their real-life accounts by drawing from military reports, personal letters and first-hand interviews from the survivors.
-This critically acclaimed mini-series follows the incredible heroism and sacrifices made by these soldiers all the way from D-Day aerial insertion, through Market Garden and the Bulge, right up to capturing Hitler’s private retreat on V-Day.
-Every bit as shocking and moving as Spielberg’s cinematic masterpiece, Saving Private Ryan, Band of Brothers is unmissable television.
+This critically acclaimed miniseries follows the incredible heroism and sacrifices made by these soldiers all the way from D-Day aerial insertion through to Market Garden and the Bulge, right up to capturing Hitler’s private retreat on V-Day.
+Every bit as shocking and moving as Spielberg’s cinematic masterpiece Saving Private Ryan, Band of Brothers is unmissable television.

 Welcome to Deadwood, South Dakota, a gold rush community with bold aspirations of becoming “a somewhere town” despite being nowhere near cosmopolitan.
-Drawn from real-life history books, the citizenry are cutthroats, grifters and entertainment entrepreneurs looking to make a dollar off any tenderfooted peckerwood lured in from the frontier by thirst, lust or good old fashioned gold fever.
-Come for the era-authentic attention to detail and coarse language.
-Stay for a decent re-enactment of Wild Bill Hickock’s worst poker hand, plus the slow boil showdown between reluctant lawman Seth Bullock and scheming saloon owner Al Swearengen.
+Drawn from real-life history books, the citizenry are cutthroat grifters and entertainment entrepreneurs looking to make a dollar off any tenderfooted peckerwood lured in from the frontier by thirst, lust or good old-fashioned gold fever.
+Come for the era-authentic attention to detail and coarse language, stay for a decent re-enactment of Wild Bill Hickock’s worst poker hand, plus the slow boil showdown between reluctant lawman Seth Bullock and scheming saloon owner Al Swearengen.